Pooyan Doozandeh, PhD

 Hobbies

-I listen to classical music, work on my car and motorcycle, go hiking, create video content and short documentaries, write articles, travel, and read philosophy books in my free time.
+I listen to classical music, work on my car and motorcycle, go hiking, create video content and short documentaries, read Persian poetry (Hafez), write articles, travel, and read philosophy books in my free time.
 You can learn more about my personal taste in the Opinions page.

 Product Design and Packaging Research